slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*
 -->

-How to apply for a job?

-> *'When applying for a job be more of a consultant than an applicant.'*
+When applying for a job be more of a consultant than an applicant.

-How to keep a job?

-> *'While deep work will promote you, shallow work will only prevent you from being fired.'
-'Career capital is the unique skills that make you rare and valuable'
-'Be so good that they cannot ignore you' -- Cal Newport*

-> *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

-HOWEVER... jobs are risky.
-So avoid the trap of following one set career path.
+HOWEVER.. avoid the trap of following one set career path.
 It will be easier to pivot when needed.

-> *'I work for money, if you want loyalty hire a dog.'*
+Being an employee is risky.

 > *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*